Presidentty1/nestling-care-log/ios/SIRI_SHORTCUTS_SETUP.md

 2. Ensure **Allow Siri When Locked** is enabled (optional)
 3. Enable **Siri Suggestions** for better shortcut discovery

-### 2. Add Nestling Shortcuts
+### 2. Add Nuzzle Shortcuts
 1. Open **Shortcuts app**
 2. Tap **+** to create new shortcut
-3. Search for **Nestling** in the action library
+3. Search for **Nuzzle** in the action library
 4. Add desired shortcuts to your collection

 ### 3. Siri Voice Commands
 Users can activate shortcuts by saying:
-- "Hey Siri, log a feed in Nestling"
+- "Hey Siri, log a feed in Nuzzle"
-- "Hey Siri, start sleep timer in Nestling"
+- "Hey Siri, start sleep timer in Nuzzle"
-- "Hey Siri, when was last feed in Nestling"
+- "Hey Siri, when was last feed in Nuzzle"

 ### 4. Customize Quick Actions
 In the Shortcuts app, users can: